N.C.I.M.L. All-Star Team

 Click here to access student information form, permission slip, and other information

 All practices will run from 4:30 PM to 7:30 PM and will be held at The Wheatley School.
-Dinner (pizza) will be served at each practice.
+Dinner (pizza, mostly) will be served at each practice.

 Directions to Wheatley High School: Take the LIE to the Glen Cove Road exit.
 Exit the highway heading south, and you will shortly come upon Hillside Ave (Rte 25B.)
 Turn left on Hillside, and look for the first left turn you find, which will be Bacon Road.

 Make a left onto Bacon Road and then an immediate right into the Wheatley High School parking lot.

 Each spring, the Nassau County Interscholastic Mathematics League sponsors trips to the

 New York State Mathematics League (NYSML) and the